 Is my Takata Airbag Recall Vehicle Safe to Drive?

 The majority of Takata airbags will perform as expected.
 However, older vehicles in high humidity and high-temperature cycling are at the greatest risks for explosion defects.
 Your vehicle manufacturer will notify you by mail when you should schedule an appointment with your dealer to have your vehicle serviced.
 Furthermore, the type of repairs needed depends on the vehicle.
-Additionally, your letter will describe the repair and provide a guideline of how long it will take.
+Additionally, your letter will describe the repair and provide a guideline for how long it will take.

 As of early June, nearly half a million vehicles in warm, humid south Florida have yet to have their faulty Takata airbags replaced.
 The vehicles are considered high priority because of Florida’s extreme temperatures and humidity.
 Older vehicles in south Florida are the highest risk of malfunction.
 This is because the ammonium nitrate propellant in their airbag inflators is most likely to degrade over time.

 What Should I Do to get My Takata Airbag Replaced?

 Check to see if your vehicle has an alpha airbag.

 Vehicles with alpha airbags have the highest risk of rupture.
 These airbags carry a significant risk of injury or death.
 Vehicle owners whose cars contain alpha airbags should contact the vehicle manufacturer to have the airbag replaced immediately.
 All vehicles with alpha airbags are under ‘active recall’.